charlescforgy/time-series-book/chapter_1_introduction/02_characteristics.md

 Sampling exhibiting aliasing distorting the reconstructed signal.
 ```

+**Problem:** Music is often sampled at around $44.1$ kHz, despite the fact that the maximum frequency perceptible by humans is around $15-20$ kHz.
+Why is this high sampling rate necessary?
+You may want to revisit this question after reading the chapter on Fourier analysis.

 Interestingly, the exact same phenomenon can occur in images, where it is responsible for the *Moiré effect*.
 The Moiré effect often arises due to jpeg compression of highly textured images.
 Ultimately, the cause is the same as with time series; sampling a continuous scene with too few discrete pixels introduces spurious patterns.

 ```{figure} images/bricks_with_moire.png